-What it is and how overdraft coverage may help you avoid it.
+What it is and how overdraft coverage may help you avoid it

-If you have a checking account, you probably understand the basics: you put money in, the bank holds onto it, then you’re able to get cash from an ATM, write checks or use your debit card for everything from gas to groceries.
+If you have a checking account, you probably understand the basics: You put money in, the bank holds onto it, and then you’re able to get cash from an ATM, write checks or use your debit card for everything from gas to groceries.
 With every transaction, money is taken out of your account.

 But what happens if you spend $125 on groceries and remember (a little too late) that your checking account balance is $100?